Home > Gallery > My Models > Platonic Solids > Icosahedron.

 The icosahedron has quite a few stellations.
 Here is one example.

-This is the final stellation of the icosahedron, meaning that if the facial planes are extended they will never again close off another volume of space.
+This is the final stellation of the icosahedron, meaning that if the facial planes are extended farther, they will never again close off another volume of space.

 Perhaps the best known stellation is the great icosahedron, one of the four nonconvex regular polyhedra known as the Kepler-Poinsot solids.
 In this case, it is not just a stellation of the icosahedron, but also a faceting of it, meaning it shares the same vertices, as you should be able to see.

 In fact three of the four Kepler-Poinsot solids are facetings of the icosahedron.
 Here is the third, the great dodecahedron.
+This too is more commonly thought of as a stellation of the dodecahedron.

-Home > Gallery > My Models > Platonic Solids > Icosahedron.
+Home > Gallery > My Models > Platonic Solids > Icosahedron

 Prev (Dodecahedron) Next (Truncated Tetrahedron)

-Copyright © 2001-2010, Robert Webb.
+Copyright © 2001-2024, Robert Webb